-Fig. 13 A superposition of two free equatorial wave modes at day 0 and the development by day 2.
+FIG. 13.
+A superposition of two free equatorial wave modes at day 0 and the development by day 2.
 Vectors indicate horizontal wind and colors indicate divergence.
-The two waves are the gravest modes in the latitudinal direction, the n=0 Westward-moving Mixed Rossby-Gravity (WMRG) wave and the n=1 Rossby (R1) wave.
+The two waves are the gravest modes in the latitudinal direction, the n = 0 Westward-moving mixed Rossby-gravity (WMRG) wave and the n = 1 Rossby (R1) wave.
 Both have zonal wavenumber 6.
-The structures of the individual waves are shown in Figure 1 of Yang et al. (2007a), and the choices of the zonal scale and the equatorial trapping scale of 6° are justified from analysis of observational data in Yang et al. (2012).
-The relative amplitudes of the two waves is chosen so that the magnitudes of their meridional winds are identical at 8.5° north and south, the latitudes at which the R1 wave meridional wind has its maximum.
-The phases of the two waves, each having moved westwards with its own phase speed, 15 m s-1 for the WMRG and 6 m s-1 for the R1.
-The amplitude of the pattern is arbitrary, but if the arrow at the top right represents 10 m s-1 then the unit for divergence is $10^{-6}$ s-1.
+The structures of the individual waves are shown in Fig. 1 of Yang et al. (2007a), and the choices of the zonal scale and the equatorial trapping scale of 6° are justified from analysis of observational data in Yang et al. (2012).
+The relative amplitudes of the two waves are chosen so that the magnitudes of their meridional winds are identical at 8.5°N/S, the latitudes at which the R1 wave meridional wind has its maximum.
+The phases of the two waves at day 0 are identical, and the day 2 picture is obtained by superposition of the two waves, each having moved westward with its own phase speed: 15 m s-1 for the WMRG and 6 m s-1 for the R1.
+The amplitude of the pattern is arbitrary, but if the arrow at the top right represents 10 m s-1, then the unit for divergence is $10^{-6}$ s-1.